 Day two was a drive a little further down the coast to visit a few local state beaches and parks.
 Oregon's coast has a very volcanic history, making for some totally jaw dropping sights.

-One last local gas station stop next to the local saw mill in North Bend, and we were on our way back to drop the van off at it's home back in northern California.
 Another long trip and the Eurovan preformed flawlessly without a streak or hint of trouble.
 Overall it was a very interesting trip, with so much beauty to see.
-Tourists often say California is the most pretty state they've seen, but in all fairness Oregon was truly unmatched.
+We were able to see why tourists love Oregon; it was truly unmatched.
 And what better way to see it all than in a Westfalia?

 Till next time!